-The apple cider vinegar and the white vinegar works as a flea repellant on dogs and cats.
-I spray them with it and work in to fur.
+The apple cider vinegar and the white vinegar work as a flea repellant on dogs and cats.
+I spray them with it and work into their fur.
 The fleas will start hopping off about an hour later.
+They hate the smell.

-Tiny vaseline balls rolled in sugar and frozen acts as a laxative for constipation.
+Tiny Vaseline balls rolled in sugar and frozen acts as a laxative for constipation.
 This is for extreme cases of constipation.

 Feed the dog yogurt about 4 times a week if it is having allergy problems or flea sensitivity.